ekosz/ekosz.github.io/_posts/2012-10-15-test-driven-clojure-part-six.md

   [:h2 "Where dreams DO come true"]]
 {% endhighlight %}

 You'll notice I used a new technique in the hiccup file.
-If you've do nay HTML development in the past, you know that HTML tags can have many arguments.
+If you've done any HTML development in the past, you know that HTML tags can have many arguments.
 Arguments in Hiccup are passed as a hash-map as the second option of a tag vector.

+Now we have passing tests.
+Booting up the server with `lein joodo server` and viewing our application in our browser you should see...

+{% highlight text %}
+Kachie

+Where dreams DO come true
+{% endhighlight %}